hiimOmagh/LumiBuddy/README.md

 * Each module handles clearly defined responsibilities.
 * Feature modules encapsulate their specific UI and logic.
 * Common logic resides in core modules.
+* Feature modules aim to remain independent so they can be developed and tested in isolation when possible.
+*

 ### Dependency Injection